almachelouche/middleman/content/email/AU/Prospect/011/Escape_Merged.md

 color='white'

 	title = '''Cover 13'''
-	copy = '''<br />All this and more is available to you now in the New Ford Escape Ambiente Petrol FWD Manual.''' cta1_url = '''https://www.ford.com.au/suv/escape/'''
+	copy = '''<br />All this and more is available to you now in the New Ford Escape Ambiente Petrol FWD Automatic.''' cta1_url = '''https://www.ford.com.au/suv/escape/'''
 	cta1_text = '''FIND OUT MORE'''
 	cta1_icon = '''more'''